systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ## Batch Contributions Register

-After batch contributions are successfully uploaded into the system, they are collectively saved in the **'Batch Contributions Register'** where all the batch contributions are grouped based on the different establishments.
+After batch contributions are successfully uploaded into the system, they are collectively saved in the **Batch Contributions Register** where all the batch contributions are grouped based on the different establishments.
 To open this register, click the Batch Contributions Register as shown in the screenshot below:

 <img  alt="Batch Contributions Register" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image33.jpg">